-The Clock Domains view will provide a table listing all the clock domains found in the active design.
+The Clock Domains view provides a table listing all the clock domains found in the active design.
 Counts are also provided of the major logic types within each clock domain.
-Similar to the Netlist Browser View (see page 88), filters are available for each column of the table, so that in cases where there are many clock domains in a design, users may limit the visible content of the table to just those clock domains meeting their chosen filter criteria.
+Similar to the Netlist Browser View (see page 89), filters are available for each column of the table, so that in cases where there are many clock domains in a design, the visible content of the table may be limited to just those clock domains meeting the chosen filter criteria.
 Filters are available for all columns of the table except the Highlight Color column.

 By default, the Clock Domains view is included in the Floorplanner perspective (see page 24).
-To add it to other perspectives, select Window $\rightarrow$ Show View... $\rightarrow$ Other... $\rightarrow$ Achronix $\rightarrow$ Clock Domains.
+To add it to other perspectives, select Window \rightarrow Show View... \rightarrow Other... \rightarrow Achronix \rightarrow Clock Domains.